Pennsylvania State Police: Operations

 Under Pennsylvania law, a municipality may choose to have the state police act as its local law enforcement, and the municipality does not have to pay any fees to do so.
 Unlike other states, Pennsylvania does not use county sheriff's offices to patrol areas without local police, and so the PSP covers areas without local police departments.
 As of 2016 1,287 municipalities in the state used the PSP as their only local law enforcement.
 The full PSP municipalities that have a population of 10,000 or below combined have about 17% of the total number of people in Pennsylvania; these municipalities make up about 50% of the total municipalities in the state.
 In 2019, about 66% of the municipalities in the state had PSP as the sole law enforcement or had a part-time police force combined with PSP.
 As of 2016 all areas in the following counties use PSP as their local law enforcement (either fully, or with part-time police departments): Cameron, Forest, Fulton, Juniata, Potter, Sullivan, Susquehanna, and Wyoming.

 Facilities

-The PSP owns and operates a myriad of facilities to conduct law enforcement operations across the Commonwealth.
+The PSP owns and operates various facilities to conduct law enforcement operations across the Commonwealth.